neuronsimulator/nrn/modelspec/programmatic/network/parcon.rst

     Description:
         Copy the next item in the unpacking sequence into vecsrc (if that arg exists, it will be resized if necessary).
-        If the arg does not exist return a new Vector.
+        If the arg does not exist return a new :class:`Vector`.